PrevNextUpHome BREW C++ Class Library & GUI Framework & XML Middleware : SophiaFramework 4.1

 [Caution] For four_char_code macro

-The 4-characters literals of lower-case alphabet are reserved for SophiaFramework.
+The 4-character literals of lower-case alphabet are reserved for SophiaFramework.

 Example